 They provide an opportunity to work on a variety of productions from the traditional to contemporary, the safe to the edgy, depending on the venue and director.
 A chance to experiment and test out different methods and styles.
 To just keep your hand in whilst doing your survival job and looking for paid acting work, test your limits, push yourself in a different direction and/or develop as an artist.

 As they are community theatres they often are looking for people to help out with directing, costumes, lighting, sound and stage management too, so they are a great way of getting experience in areas that you might not have worked in before.

-Right in the heart of Norwich City Centre, the Maddermarket is a traditional theatre space, with auditorium, gallery and stage and is home to the Norwich Players.
-It can hold 310 people in total, but is still small enough that you could be sitting at the back and you still have a good view of the production.
+Right in the heart of Norwich City Centre, the Maddermarket is a traditional theatre space, with an auditorium, gallery and stage and is home to the Norwich Players.
+It can hold 310 people in total but is still small enough that you could be sitting at the back and you still have a good view of the production.

 They have leaned toward being more of a music venue than a theatre since the pandemic, but still occasionally put out audition calls for shows, so worth keeping an eye on their current audition notices over on the Maddermarket website.

 The Great Hall theatre company used to hold residence at The Assembly House in Norwich and performed all of their productions “in the round” within the beautiful setting of the Noverre ballroom.
 Their tagline was “Theatre you can almost touch” because the audience was so intimately placed around the stage.

 Disappointingly, following lockdown, the Assembly House decided it no longer wanted the theatre performing there.
 A sad loss for Norwich, visitors and Theatregoers as performances were always very well attended.